Turkmen Carpet Museum

-The Turkmen Carpet Museum or the National Carpet Museum is a national museum, situated on 5 Gorogly Street in Ashgabat, Turkmenistan.
+The Turkmen Carpet Museum or the National Carpet Museum is a national museum, situated on 5 Görogly Street, Ashgabat, Turkmenistan.

 The museum opened on 24 October 1994.
 It has the largest collection of Turkmen carpets of any museum.

 It has a rich collection of Turkmen carpets from the medieval through to the 20th century, including over 1000 carpets from the 18th and 19th centuries.
-Aside from its extensive collection of antique carpets, it has many carpet articles, chuvals, khurjuns, torba etc.
+Aside from its extensive collection of antique carpets, it has many carpet articles, chuvals, khurjuns, torba, etc.

-On the first floor of the museum are Tekke and Sarik carpets.
-The museum is noted for its huge Tekke carpets.
+On the first floor of the museum are Teke and Saryk carpets.
+The museum is noted for its huge Teke carpets.
 One Tekke carpet measures 193m² and weighs a tonne and was made by some 40 people in 1941 to make a curtain for the Bolshoi Theatre in Moscow.
 Another, made in 2001, is even larger, measuring 301m² and 14 by 21.2 metres and was made to commemorate 10 years of Turkmen independence from the Soviet Union.
 It is recognised by the Guinness World Records as the largest hand-woven carpet in the world.
 One carpet, made in 1968, is representative of all the tribes in Turkmenistan, fusing together the different styles to display unity.
-The museum also has carpets dedicated to President Niyazov.
+The museum also has carpets dedicated to President Nyýazow.
 Some of the carpets on display are two-sided, often featuring different design on each side.